Linnk/LionWriter/README.md

 The next steps are Dropbox integration and create a nice portrait page.
 If you notice that this design it is inspired from **Medium** and you have taste for *user* *interfaces*, give me a hand to make it better. :)

-I need to write the code documentation and the user-manual.
-But you can see the project running on the website [Lion Writer Project](http://lionwriter.org/).
+I need to write the code documentation and the user-manual, but you can see the project running on the website [Lion Writer Project](http://lionwriter.org/).